|Tues., Wed., Thurs.||8:30-9:30 a.m.|

 In addition to the requirements for all student employees, FWS employees must maintain financial aid eligibility.
-They must also be enrolled in and successfully complete at least 6 units each quarter they work.
+They must also be enrolled in and earn at least 6 units each quarter they work.
 (Important: You must receive a ‘D’ or better for units to be considered “earned.”)
 Student workers who fail to earn at least 6.0 financial-aid-eligible units any quarter they work or who fail to maintain a 2.0 Quarterly GPA will be ineligible to work the following quarter.
 Those who continue working after dropping below their required units (or after ceasing to actively participate in courses required to maintain the required units) will lose employment privileges for an additional quarter. ( Note: LINC courses are not financial-aid eligible.)

 Unlike FWS jobs, there is no central listing of District-funded student jobs.
 To

-anyone is interested in hiring them.
-Once they are offered a job, they must meet with
+whether anyone is interested in hiring them.
+Once they are offered a job, they

-Enrollment requirements: Students in District-funded positions must be enrolled in and successfully completing at least 12 units each quarter they work (some exceptions exist for Summer).
-Students whose District-funded position is funded all or in part by CalWorks are only required to be enrolled in and completing 6 units each quarter they work.
+Enrollment requirements: Students in District-funded positions must be enrolled in and earn at least 12 units each quarter they work (some exceptions exist for Summer).
+Students whose District-funded position is funded all or in part by CalWorks are only required to be enrolled in and earn 6 units each quarter they work.
 (Important: You must receive a ‘D’ or better for units to be considered “earned.”)
 Note: LINC courses do not count toward minimum required units.)
 Student workers who fail to earn at least 12.0 units (6.0 units for CalWorks-funded employees) any quarter they work or who fail to maintain a 2.0 Quarterly GPA will be ineligible to work the following quarter.
 Students who continue working after dropping below their required units (or after ceasing to actively participate in courses required to maintain the required units) will lose employment privileges for an additional quarter.